Nezarbr/Nezarbr.github.io/content/blog/my-first-blog/index.md

 ---
 title: Parallelization Strategies for Numerical Simulation of Heat Transfer in CPU Heatsinks
 date: '2023-11-23T12:00:00.00Z'
-description: 'Conducted a parallelized numerical simulation of heatsink dynamics in AMD EPYC CPUs, leveraging fine mesh grids to improve thermal modeling accuracy while reducing computation time.'
+description: 'In this post, I share insights from my research on parallelizing simulations for CPU heatsink heat transfer.
+I explored two parallelization techniques—1D slicing along the Z-axis and 2D slicing along the Z and Y axes—to efficiently model heat dissipation in a 3D grid structure.
+By leveraging MPI for communication between processors and implementing non-blocking communication, I significantly improved performance, achieving up to 5.63x speedup with 32 processors.
+This study highlights the effectiveness of optimized computational strategies in reducing simulation time while maintaining accuracy.'
 ---

 ## Introduction

 As computing technology advances, modern microprocessors are becoming more powerful, consuming up to 200 watts of power or more.
 This immense energy consumption generates significant heat, which, if not managed properly, can degrade the processor’s performance and reliability.
 To address this, heatsinks are crucial components designed to dissipate this heat, transferring it away from the processor into the heatsink itself, where it can be safely dispersed into the surrounding environment.

-In this research, we focus on simulating the heat transfer dynamics within a CPU heatsink, specifically targeting the AMD EPYC "Rome" model.
+In this research, we focus on simulating the heat transfer dynamics within a CPU heatsink.
 By parallelizing the simulation process, we aim to efficiently model the heat dissipation behavior across a complex grid structure, allowing for accurate predictions of temperature distributions within the heatsink.
 Through optimized computational strategies, we explore how to minimize simulation time while maintaining the accuracy of the thermal modeling.

 In this article, we investigate several parallelization methods that distribute the workload across multiple processors, improving efficiency in large-scale simulations of heat transfer in CPU heatsinks.